-In many of the models, as the light beam exits the lamp housing, it passes through a pair of lenses.
-As the light beam exits the signal housing, it passes through a second set of lenses.
-These pairs of lenses are referred to as the inner and outer doublet lenses.
+In many of the models, as the light beam exits the lamp housing, it passes through a second lens.
+This pair of lenses is referred to as the inner and outer doublet lenses.
 In some GRS units, they use a "stepped", or Fresnel lens, and it is the only one in the entire signal, no inner or outer doublets.

 With the reflector, and all of the focusing done by the two sets of lenses, the searchlight signal exhibits a generally pretty narrow beam.
-And also because of this, most searchlight signals use around a 10 watt light bulb, in comparison to a 25 watt bulb found in most color light signal lamps.
+And also because of this, many searchlight signals use a 10 watt light bulb, in comparison to a 25 watt bulb found in most color light signal lamps, some use as little as 3 or 5 watts.
 A searchlight signal could typically have a one mile viewing range under optimal conditions.
 The low power requirements made them popular in the "old days" when trackside power was not available in rural locations and signals ran off battery power.

 Because searchlight signals are so focused, they can be difficult if not impossible for the engineer to see when alongside the signal, so US&S and GRS came up with ways to deflect a small portion of the light towards a spot where the cab should be when stopped for the signal.
 This is done by either placing an integral lens on the outer surface of the outer lens, or by placing a small deflecting lens in between the outer doublet lenses.